DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-Predicted result were evaluated according to the implemented standard evaluation metrics as shown figure 18.
+The predicted result was evaluated according to the implemented standard evaluation metrics as shown in figure 18.
  </p>

 <img style="display:block;text-align:center" src="Used evaluation metrics for model evaluation.PNG" alt="Used evaluation metrics for model evaluation" >